Water Sewer Abatement Policy Procedure

 In the event the source or cause of the abnormally high consumption is related to a leak due to ratepayer negligence such as the failure to maintain internal (private) plumbing fixtures in good repair and/or protect plumbing from freezing, the ratepayer will be held responsible for the entire bill.
 The Town is not responsible for spigot damage due to freezing or falling ice.

-In the event the abnormally high consumption has occurred due to unpredictable leakage not caused by ratepayer negligence or unfortunate circumstances, the Town shall consider granting a one-time, ten year abatement of up to $500.
+In the event the abnormally high consumption has occurred due to unpredictable leakage not caused by ratepayer negligence or unfortunate circumstances, the Town shall consider granting a one-time, ten-year abatement.

 The Town shall not disconnect service (for abnormally high consumption) provided the ratepayer pays the entire amount due within the normal payment period or enters into payment arrangements with the Tax, Water/Sewer Collections Office for the excessive amount and is in good standing on all current billings.